-Caution: The minimum set-aside requirement must be met by the close of the first year of the credit period in order to claim any credit for the first year or for any subsequent years.
+The minimum set-aside requirement must be met by the close of the first year of the credit period in order to claim any credit for the first year or for any subsequent years.

 Line 10d.
-The deep rent skewed 15-40 election is not an additional test for satisfying the minimum set-aside requirements of section 42(g).
+The deep rent skewed 15-40 election is not an additional test for satisfying the minimum set-aside requirements of section 42(g)(1).
 The 15-40 test is an election that relates to the determination of a low-income tenant's income.
-Generally, a continuing resident's income may increase up to 140% of the applicable income limit (50% or less or 60% or less of the area median gross income under the minimum set-aside rules in Line 10c earlier).
+Generally, a continuing resident's income may increase up to 140% of the applicable income limit (50% or less or 60% or less of the area median gross income (or, when applicable, national nonmetropolitan median gross income or national non-metropolitan median income) under the minimum set-aside rules described earlier in Line 10c).
 When the deep rent skewed election is made, the income of a continuing resident may increase up to 170% of the applicable income limit.
-If this election is made, at least 15% of all low-income units in the project must be occupied at all times during the compliance period by tenants whose income is 40% or less of the area median gross income.
-A deep rent skewed project itself must meet the requirement of section 142(d)(4)(B).
+If this election is made, at least 15% of all low-income units in the project must be occupied at all times during the compliance period by tenants whose income is 40% or less of the area median gross income (or, when applicable, national nonmetropolitan median gross income or national non-metropolitan median income).
+A deep rent skewed project itself must meet the requirements of section 142(d)(4)(B).
 Once made, the election is irrevocable.